 We are committed to delivering excellent individual care and customer service across our network of hospitals, clinics and specialist care centres around the UK.
 Our dedicated and highly trained team aim to achieve consistently excellent results.
 For us it's more than just treating patients, it's about looking after people.

-At Spire Bushey Hospital, appointments are available at short notice, seven days a week and if you choose to pay for your treatment, we offer a fixed price with no hidden extras.
-Medical loans are also available with monthly payment options through our approved medical loans company Zebra Health Finance.
+Appointments are available at short notice, seven days a week and if you choose to pay for your treatment, we offer a fixed price with no hidden extras.
+Medical loans are also available with monthly payment options through our approved partner.

 The treatment described on this page may be adapted to meet your individual needs, so it's important to follow your healthcare professional's advice and raise any questions that you may have with them.